Root Canal Treatment in Turkey: Procedure, Pain, Recovery, and Cost

 Root Canal vs Tooth Extraction (and Dental Implants)

 Is it better to have a root canal or an extraction?
-It depends on how damaged your tooth is, its responsiveness to treatment, and your personal preference.
-A root canal preserves the tooth’s natural structure.
-If you prefer to extract a tooth, it should be replaced to prevent tooth drift.
-Implants are the preferred tooth replacement in this case, since they prevent bone resorption.
+It depends on how damaged your tooth is, how well it responds to treatment, and your personal preference.
+A root canal treatment preserves the tooth’s natural structure.
+If you opt for tooth extraction, a new tooth must be implanted to prevent the tooth from shifting.
+In this case, implants are the preferred tooth-replacement option because they prevent bone loss.

 When Is a Root Canal Worth It?